Brainstorm in a group about the ethical implications of your project and represent them in a canvas.

 Concept developer and business developer

 Passionate about entrepreneurship and technology, he is very active in the Dublin startup ecosystem.
 Arturo founded three companies in the past, and he is CTO of a new one: Sedicii.
+He is the main organiser of the Machine Learning Dublin meetup group.

-Frontend developer and Interaction designer
+Web developer and Interaction Designer

 Farnoosh believes that our global digital connection and engagement is a crucial part of the human experience.
-She has joined the Online Ethics Canvas team at ADAPT Center, as a wish to create new possibilities through innovative digital content, and contribute to a better world.
+She has joined the Online Ethics Canvas team at ADAPT Centre, as a wish to create new possibilities through innovative digital content, and contribute to a better world.